dennis-tra/nebula/README.md

 ### Database

 You need a running postgres instance to persist and/or read the crawl results.
-Use the following command to start a local instance of postgres:
+Run `make database` or use the following command to start a local instance of postgres:

 ```shell
 docker run --rm -p 5432:5432 -e POSTGRES_PASSWORD=password -e POSTGRES_USER=nebula -e POSTGRES_DB=nebula postgres:14